UWA-SCIE2204-Marine-Systems/Catch-curve/CatchCurveMarkdown.md

 The fishing mortality rate is 0.08.

-This is less than the natural mortality rate for WA Dhufish of 0.10, suggesting that this population is not overfished.
+This is less than the natural mortality rate for WA Dhufish of 0.10, suggesting that this population is not subject to overfishing

 ## Some words of caution